ziyixi/pyfk/README.rst

 License
 -------

-pyfk is a free software: you can redistribute it and/or modify it under the terms of the **MIT License**.
+Pyfk is a free software: you can redistribute it and/or modify it under the terms of the **MIT License**.
 A copy of this license is provided in `LICENSE <https://github.com/ziyixi/pyfk/blob/master/LICENSE>`__.